 Meetings and visits

-SCRR organises a series of monthly meetings when the directors visit each member organisation in turn for a working lunch.
-After lunch, the host organisation arranges a programme of visits and presentations about their research priorities so that, in the course of a year or so, all directors gain a good insight into the research work being carried out within the SCRR family.
+SCRR organises a series of meetings when the members can visit other member organisations for a working lunch.
+After lunch, the host organisation arranges a programme of visits and/or presentations about their research priorities so that members can gain a good insight into the research work being carried out within the SCRR family.

-In addition to these monthly lunches, a programme of VIP visits is organised, in order to give people holding important positions in government, the Research Councils and the main organisations in the ‘Rural Industry’ of the UK a detailed knowledge of the scope of work being carried out by SCRR organisations.
+In addition to these lunches, a programme of VIP visits has previously been organised, in order to give people holding important positions in government, the Research Councils and the main organisations in the ‘Rural Industry’ of the UK a detailed knowledge of the scope of work being carried out by SCRR organisations.
 Not only are these visits much appreciated by our guests, they also frequently result in new ideas for research, new research contracts and other tangible benefits to both parties.

 The Annual General Meeting is held in the autumn, when reports are presented on past activities, papers discussed about future developments and the audited accounts are formally approved.

 SCRR therefore functions as a low-cost, without-frills ‘networking’ organisation.
 The total cost, shared between the member organisations, is about £20,000 a year.
 This compares very dramatically with the annual cost of the former ECRE, the predecessor to SCRR, which was costing the members about £250,000 a year!